/ EN

 Chasen Memorial Ceremony

-This ceremony offers gratitude to tea whisks that have long supported the tradition of tea.
+This is a memorial service to express gratitude to the tea whisks that have supported the tea ceremony for many years.

 June to July